MOSIL (MoSi2) range of Molybdenum Di Silicide Heater

 The resistivity of MOSIL (MoSi2) increases with temperature.
 When connected to a constant voltage, the elements attain high power at lower temperatures and the power gradually reduces with the increasing temperature, This shortens the time of the furnace to achieve the operating temperature.
 However, as the power of the elements reduces, the probability of element overheating also reduces.

-The resistance of MOSIL (MoSi2) does not age even when exposed to high temperatures during operation.
+The resistance of MOSIL (MOSI2 Heating element) does not age even when exposed to high temperatures during operation.
 The resistance drops only by a slight amount (≈ 5%) during the first period.

 Due to the availability of such properties, a failed component can easily be replaced without affecting the performance of other components connected in series.